This Baked Ziti is a classic comfort food filled with pasta, homemade bolognese, and tons of ooey gooey cheese.

 Baked ziti is an Italian American comfort food classic!
 It’s essentially a casserole made up of cooked pasta, sauce, and cheese.

-Today, we’re making our our homemade pasta sauce (I used my turkey bolognese recipe, but swapped the turkey for beef) and adding a secret ingredient: sour cream!
+Today, we’re making our our homemade pasta sauce (I used my spaghetti bolognese recipe) and adding a secret ingredient: sour cream!

 What is the difference between lasagna and baked ziti?